Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

 Thus, simultaneous inference of the source distribution and the interaction strength becomes feasible for either particle or antiparticle pairs.
-Based on the Lednick\'y-Lyuboshitz (LL) model, STAR Collaboration has verified that protons and antiprotons exhibit nearly identical interaction properties, and the extracted source size parameters (Gaussian source) for $pp$ and $\bar{p}\bar{p}$ pairs were found to be similar \cite{STAR:2015kha}.
-Specifically, within experimental uncertainties, the parameters ($f_0$, $d_0$) are equivalent for $pp$ and $\bar{p}\bar{p}$ pairs, consistent with CPT symmetry.
-The Gaussian source assumption has become widely adopted in correlation function analysis, from which significant results have been obtained in the studies of particle interactions and source distributions \cite{Goldhaber:1960sf,Boal:1986zz,Boal:1990yh,Verde:2001md}.
+Based on the Lednick\'y-Lyuboshitz (LL) model, STAR Collaboration has verified that protons and antiprotons exhibit nearly identical interaction properties, and the extracted source size parameters for $pp$ and $\bar{p}\bar{p}$ pairs were found to be similar \cite{Adamczyk2015}.
+Specifically, within experimental uncertainties, the parameters ($f_0$, $d_0$) are equivalent for $pp$ and $\bar{p}\bar{p}$ pairs, consistent with CPT symmetry, a fundamental principle in physical laws.
+The Gaussian source assumption has become widely adopted in correlation function analysis, from which significant results have been obtained in the studies of particle interactions and source distributions \cite{Goldhaber1960,Boal1986,Boal1990,Verde2002}.

-However, by Gaussian parameterization it is assumed that all the participants are totally randomized in space prior to the freeze-out instant, and the initial state as well as the evolution details of the colliding system are lost.
+However, more studies start to notice the non Gaussian feature of the source.
+By Gaussian parameterization it is assumed that all the participants are totally randomized in space prior to the freeze-out instant, and the initial state as well as the evolution details of the colliding system are lost.
 This strong assumption is unfavorable in the context of various recent studies.
-For two examples, i) high energy HIC has been applied to infer the initial shape of the colliding nuclei \cite{Collaboration:2024zme,PhysRevLett.133.192301}. ii) The Ohm's law is suggestively broken because of the strong field and extremely short evolution time \cite{Wang:2021oqq}.
+For two examples, i) high energy HIC has been applied to infer the initial shape of the colliding nuclei \cite{Collaboration:2024zme,Zhao2024}. ii) The Ohm's law is suggestively broken because of the strong field and extremely short evolution time \cite{Wang:2021oqq}.
 In both cases it is of importance to probe the spatial evolution of the colliding system.
-Thus, it is surely nontrivial to abandon the Gaussian assumption.
+In recent experiments, a similar deviation from Gaussian distributions has been observed in the freeze-out source distributions of particles, exhibiting long tails and Lévy-stable characteristics \cite{Adare2018,Mukherjee2023,Kovacs2023,Kincses2024,Abdulameer2024,Kincses2025}.
+This behavior suggests that hadronic evolution could be described by Lévy walks, where the movement patterns are governed by long-tailed random walks.
+This concept has already played a significant role in the natural sciences \cite{Tsallis1995,Zaburdaev2015} and is gradually gaining widespread attention in the field of heavy-ion collisions.
+Thus, it is crucial to obtain the true distribution without pre-assuming a specific form such as the Gaussian.